awsdocs/aws-kms-developer-guide/doc_source/create-cmk-keystore.md

 1. Choose **Next**\.

 1. In the **Key Administrators** section, select the IAM users and roles who can manage the KMS key\.
-For more information, see [Allows Key Administrators to Administer the KMS key](key-policy-default.md#key-policy-default-allow-administrators)\.
+For more information, see [Allows key administrators to administer the KMS key](key-policy-default.md#key-policy-default-allow-administrators)\.
 **Note**
 IAM policies can give other IAM users and roles permission to use the KMS key\.